ronakupadhyaya/Horizons-week-07/day2/hohoho/README.md

 This is going to be the first project where your frontend and backend code are totally separate.
-Your frontend will be running on a mobile phone (or in a mobile emulator), via React Native; your backend is hosted by us.
-Scroll all the way to the bottom to find the **_Endpoint Reference_** for our API.
+Your frontend will be running on a mobile phone (or in a mobile emulator), via React Native; your backend will be an express app, which you've seen many times by now.
+Find the scaffold for the backend app in `hohoho-backend/` in this folder, and find the scaffold for the frontend app in `hohoho-frontend/`.

+You can start the backend by running `npm start` or `nodemon` in the `hohoho-backend/` directory.

-To start the frontend code in the iOS simulator, `cd` into the `hohoho` directory in the terminal and run `react-native run-ios`.
+To start the frontend code in the iOS simulator, `cd` into the `hohoho-frontend/` directory in the terminal and run `react-native run-ios`.

 ## Part 1.
 Registration